tommyhedley/fibery-quickbooks-app/README.md

 [QuickBooks Online API Docs](https://developer.intuit.com/app/developer/qbo/docs/get-started)

 ## Environment Variables
-Fibery-quickbooks-app uses a number of enviroment variables to spefic QuickBooks API parameters.
+Fibery-quickbooks-app uses a number of enviroment variables to specific QuickBooks API parameters.
 For testing I use a .env file and for production you options will vary depending on how it is hosted.
 They are as follows:
 ```shell
 # Mode
 # Options: "production" or "sandbox"